-A notable example of the value-add nature of AI is its ability to score leads.
+A notable example of the value-add nature of AI for sales is its ability to score leads.
 A salesperson could organize all those leads and still not be sure which to call first, perhaps just going by alphabetical order.
 Lead scoring through AI can measure the intent of prospects by various signals these potential customers send, whether on social media or through search queries about products and services similar to what you sell.
 Armed with this knowledge, the sales rep can prioritize accounts showing the most promise.

 The customer and prospect data that’s continuously created, stored, and analyzed via AI can also be converted into comprehensive user personas that evolve over time, either at the consumer or business level.

 So rather than targeting imprecise versions of your target customer — say, enterprise companies in the logistics space — you can drill down into more practical, actionable character traits of ideal customers, like: privately held Midwest enterprise-level companies in the logistics space that have recently seen +20% growth and prefer to work with local vendors.

 With AI, granularity is no longer “the boring fine print”; it’s the goldmine.

 This practice is often referred to as behavioral or firmographic segmentation, allowing you to spend more time targeting only high-value, high-spend prospects.
 Your backend automation tools bring these insights directly to you before you begin your work.